FreezeSub Documentation

 |---|---|

-| Read subscriptions | To detect cancellation intent and check eligibility |
+| Read subscriptions | To check subscription status and eligibility for pausing |

-| Write subscriptions | To pause and resume subscriptions |
+| Write subscriptions | To pause and resume subscriptions via pause_collection |

-| Read products/prices | To display plan details on the pause page |
+| Read customers | To look up subscribers by email on the cancel page |

 Configuration